ofirmgr/anyconnect-vpn-tester/README.md

 Find the quickest AnyConnect VPN.

 I used IntelliJ idea to build the project and wrote it with Kotlin.
-Tested on Mac OS only.
+Tested on Mac OS and Windows10.

 ## How to use:
 You need to be disconnected from VPN connection before you run the test.